-Calculating Your Combined GPA Point Average
+Calculating Your Combo GPA Point Average

 Your cumulative GPA is an average of the grades you have received for all courses you have taken for credit at MSU.
 Your cumulative GPA can be found on your grade report each semester.

 Your technical GPA is an average of the grades you have received for all technical courses (nearly all courses taken from the College of Engineering or College of Natural Science or Biosystems Engineering courses, and selected courses from the Lyman Briggs College).
 For example, MTH 132 and ENT 205 are considered technical courses and are used in calculating your technical GPA.
 Courses in the colleges of Engineering and Natural Science that are not included in the technical GPA include:

 - Courses beginning with ISB, ISP, or NSC

 - LB 300 or higher courses, LB 126, LB 133, LB 181